tetrateio/lula/docs/cli-commands/lula_dev_validate.md

   -h, --help                    help for validate
-  -f, --input-file string       the path to a validation manifest file (default "0") -o, --output-file string      the path to write the validation with results -r, --resources-file string   the path to an optional resources file -t, --timeout int             the timeout for stdin (in seconds, -1 for no timeout) (default 1)
+  -f, --input-file string       the path to a validation manifest file (default "0") -o, --output-file string      the path to write the validation with results
+      --print-test-resources    whether to print resources used for tests; prints <test-name>.json to the validation directory
+  -r, --resources-file string   the path to an optional resources file
+      --run-tests               run tests specified in the validation -t, --timeout int             the timeout for stdin (in seconds, -1 for no timeout) (default 1)
 ```